Health Professions Programs Admissions

 The Bachelor of Science (BS) programs in Clinical Laboratory Science and Cytotechnology do not require applicant to submit any additional materials.

 Applicants from Indiana University must provide their name and 10-digit university identification number (assigned by the University’s student information system) on each page of the application.
 Applicants from other colleges or universities will have this number assigned upon submission of the IUPUI undergraduate application.
 The school and/or the program will communicate when possible by e-mail.
-Applicants can expect verification that application was received within three weeks of the date received.
+Applicants can expect verification that the application was received within two weeks of the date received.

 Applicants must also complete and sign the Requirement to Disclose and Student Disclosure forms.
 Submit the signed forms with your application.
 While negative results on a criminal history check are not an automatic barrier to final consideration for entry into IU School of Medicine undergraduate degree programs, each applicant’s circumstances are considered on a case-by-case basis.